Inngest Alternatives

 Migration steps

-2. Install Hatchet SDK alongside Inngest.
+2. Install the Hatchet SDK alongside Inngest in your project.

-4. Cut over once parity holds; cancel Inngest.
+5. Cut over once parity holds; cancel Inngest.

-Not for: Hatchet is the wrong fit for teams who want the most-mature managed durable-workflow platform; Inngest or Temporal fit that better.
+Not for: Hatchet is the wrong fit for teams who want the most-mature managed durable-workflow platform; Inngest or Temporal Cloud fit that better.

 Paid plans from $50.00/mo